Countdown to Graduation

 SENIOR CALENDAR

-Wednesday, March 12th
+Wednesday, March 11th

 SkillsUSA District Competition at BVT

 Our students are honored to compete among the state's most talented vocational-technical students in the annual SkillsUSA competitions.
-The 2025 season of events starts at BVT on Wednesday, March 12th, with the SkillsUSA District V Competition via online testing.
+The 2026 season of events starts at BVT on Wednesday, March 11th, with the SkillsUSA District V Competition via online testing.

-Thursday, March 13th
+Thursday, March 12th

 This year's College Fair will pack the Competition Center with admissions personnel from New England's finest colleges, universities, training institutions, and the military.
 With many students advancing their careers through college or military service, the College Fair will help you weigh all of your options by connecting you with prospective post-secondary schools and U.S. military service members.

-Tuesday, March 25th & Wednesday, March 26th
+Tuesday, March 24th & Wednesday, March 25th

 Senior Class Professional Days

-Seniors, you are working from home these two days to complete scholarship applications and portfolios or working at Co-Op.
+Seniors, you are working from home these two days to complete scholarship applications and portfolios, or working at Co-Op.

 NOTE: Check-ins are required at 9:00 a.m. and 1:00 p.m. for attendance.
 Students who do not complete BOTH check-ins will be marked as unexcused absences from school and may be subject to a disciplinary response up to, but not limited to, Saturday school assignments.

-Friday, April 4th
+Friday, April 3rd

 Senior Portfolio Due

-Thursday, April 10th
+Thursday, April 9th

 Career Fair

 Seniors, mark your calendars.
-On April 10th, our Career Fair will pack the Competition Center with local and national companies interested in hiring you for Co-Op positions, as well as long-term and short-term employment.
+On April 9th, our Career Fair will pack the Competition Center with local and national companies interested in hiring you for Co-Op positions, as well as long-term and short-term employment.
 With many of our students wanting to advance their careers in industry, the Career Fair will help you and our sophomores and juniors make a career connection.

-Friday, April 18th
+Friday, April 17th

 Last Day to Charge Lunches

 Seniors, don't get stuck in the lunch line without any funds in your lunch account.
-Check your balance to ensure that money is available in your account before April 18th.
-Note: Balances over $10.00 will automatically be refunded.
+Check your balance to ensure there is enough money in your account before April 17th.

-Wednesday, April 30th
+Wednesday, April 29th

-Thursday, May 1st – Saturday, May 3rd
+Thursday, April 30th – Saturday, May 2nd

 SkillsUSA State Competition

-Monday, May 5th – Friday, May 9th
+Monday, May 4th – Friday, May 8th

-Last Week of Academic & Final Exams
+Last Week of Academic Classes & Final Exams

 Remember, your academic textbooks are due on the day of final exams.

-Monday, May 5th – Friday, May 16th
+Monday, May 4th – Friday, May 15th

 Advanced Placement Exams